Move with change or get run over by it.

 I am sure on a professional network such as Linkedin, very few will have succumbed to ‘binge’ viewing.
 I’ve found a ‘binge’ viewing session can be quite therapeutic.
 I am sure I am not alone and there will be many who have had 3 hour marathon watching House of Cards, 24, Game of Thrones or Breaking Bad.

 The question all media producers are trying to answer is how will we receive media for consumption in the future.
 Just look at the recent news of Amazon relaunching the famous BBC series, Top Gear.
-10 years ago Amazon delivering media content would have been a bit of a joke given our habits where very different back then.
+10 years ago Amazon delivering media content would have been a bit of a joke given our habits were very different back then.
 Diversity of viewing now presents a real problem.
 How do you know which one is future proof?
 I don’t believe anybody honestly knows how we will consume media in the future.

 Just like all those big media companies, going through the process of change can be quite a painful experience.
 Being creatures of comfort we like things to stay the same, we like certainty.
 Change brings uncertainty and forces us to improve ourselves and adapt to a world which is constantly changing.
 Change brings pain.